Police department ready to spruce up firing range

-William Bartlett and Freshwater Farms recently donated a combined $5,000 in time and materials to upgrade the landscaping around the firing range, according to Police Chief Stephen Savage.
+Thanks to donations from local contractors, that upgrade is now closer to becoming a reality.William Bartlett and Freshwater Farms recently donated a combined $5,000 in time and materials to upgrade the landscaping around the firing range, according to Police Chief Stephen Savage.

-“We've been talking for about a year about bringing the floor of the range up by six inches,” said Savage.
+Recently, selectmen also approved a donation worth $5,000 from local contractor Busby Construction to do additional work at the firing range.“We've been talking for about a year about bringing the floor of the range up by six inches,” said Savage.
 “At certain wet times of the year, it sits in water.”

 Fitzgerald said the improved firing range will be a benefit not only to the Plaistow Police Department, but to the region.“Firing ranges in the region for tactical firearm training are few and far between,” he said.
 “This is quite unique to the region, and the city of Haverhill uses it quite regularly.”firstname.lastname@example.org